 Each student enrolled in the program is matched with a mentor who is a volunteer community member and provides guidance and academic motivation.
 Students will also have a College Success Coordinator who will help develop skills, behaviors, and habits that contribute to success in college and life through structured outreach.

 The program hosts workshops on topics including financial literacy, funding opportunities, career planning, community awareness, self-care, and conflict resolution.

 We endeavor to help our students become active learners and engaged citizens.
-To this end, we require our students to complete 100 hours of community service before graduation from high school (recommended at least 25 hours of service per year).
+To this end, we ask our students to commit to completing 100 hours of community service before graduation from high school (recommended at least 25 hours of service per year).

--- Dr. Sanford Shugart - President, Valencia College
+– Dr. Kathleen Plinske - President, Valencia College